Roy Harper (singer): AwardsHQ was awarded Record of the Year in Portugal in 1975. That year Harper also received a similar award in Finland for the same record.Work of Heart was named The Sunday Times Album of the Year in 1982.

 Harper was given the MOJO Hero Award by the staff of Mojo magazine on 16 June 2005 at the Porchester Hall, London.
 The award itself was presented by longtime collaborator and friend, Jimmy Page and now hangs upon the wall at De Barras Folk Club in Clonakilty, Ireland.

 On 30 January 2013, Harper was awarded a Lifetime Achievement Award at the BBC Radio 2 Folk Awards at the Glasgow Royal Concert Hall.

 Personal life

-One of Harper's sons, Nick Harper, is a singer-songwriter.
+One of Harper's sons, Nick Harper (by Monica "Mocy" Weston), is a singer-songwriter.
 He has occasionally toured and recorded with his father and appeared as a guitarist on a number of his albums since 1985.
 Another son, Ben Harper (by English actress Verna Harvey), lives in the US.
+Songwriter and record producer Felix Howard says Harper is his children's "biological grandfather".